-After the Revolution, the balance of power between women and men and between Whites, Blacks, and Native Americans remained largely unchanged.
+After the Revolution, the balance of power between women and men and between White, Black, and Native American people remained largely unchanged.
 Yet revolutionary principles, including the call for universal equality in the Declaration of Independence, inspired and emboldened many.
 Abigail Adams and others pressed for greater rights for women, while the Pennsylvania Abolition Society and New York Manumission Society worked toward the abolition of slavery.
-Nonetheless, for Blacks, women, and Native peoples, the revolutionary ideals of equality fell far short of reality.
-In the new republic, full citizenship—including the right to vote—did not extend to non-Whites or to women.
+Nonetheless, for Black people, women, and Native peoples, the revolutionary ideals of equality fell far short of reality.
+In the new republic, full citizenship—including the right to vote—did not extend to non-White people or to women.

 7.3 Debating Democracy

 The late 1770s and 1780s witnessed one of the most creative political eras as each state drafted its own constitution.
 The Articles of Confederation, a weak national league among the states, reflected the dominant view that power should be located in the states and not in a national government.
 However, neither the state governments nor the Confederation government could solve the enormous economic problems resulting from the long and costly Revolutionary War.
 The economic crisis led to Shays’ Rebellion by residents of western Massachusetts, and to the decision to revise the Confederation government.